Copyright © 2023 LOCALIIZ | All rights reserved

 Nothing unites people like food—and a great meal is always better when shared with loved ones.
 Whether you’re looking to throw a dinner party, birthday bash, or just a lovely catch-up, here are the best private kitchens providing exclusive, one-of-a-kind dining experiences in Hong Kong—reservations essential.

 Founded by designer-turned-chef Margaret Xu Yuan on Wan Chai’s Ship Street in 2008, Yin Yang became known as one of the pioneers of the locavore movement in Hong Kong, serving farm-to-table Cantonese fare made with locally sourced seafood, poultry, and produce.
 While relocating Yin Yang to a beach house in Ting Kau Village in 2015, Yuan rebranded the concept into a private kitchen called “Yin Yang Coastal,” offering a modern take on traditional fishing village-style cooking.
-Tasting menus range from six to ten courses and include options such as the light chef’s tasting menu ($1,080 per head) and full chef’s menu (starting from $1,500 per head).
+Tasting menus range from six to ten courses and include options such as the light chef’s tasting menu and full chef’s menu.

 As we enter the cooler months, Yin Yang is offering “autumn gold” themed tasting menus starring lobster, calamari, crab with rich golden roe, and abalone, all of which is described in whimsical notes on the menu—a cold saké-cured lobster with lychees is described as “in spa, lychee drunk, winter swim, flamenco.”
 As only tasting menus are available, almost everything is out of the diners’ hands, except for one crucial choice of which signature dish to try—the famous yellow earth chicken, which is roasted in a terracotta urn designed by Yuan herself, or the red hot suckling pig with shatteringly crisp skin.